michalinahulak/Enzyme_Stability/README.md

 ## The repository contains:

+* Enzyme_Stability_Prediction.ipynb -notebook with preprocessing and modeling
+* enzyme_head.jpg - readm.me header photo
+* enzyme_stability_dataset.csv - dataset which was used

 ## How to Run the Project?
 To open the project, use the git clone command or download the selected files.